 Click here for more information about the Composition Challenges or email email@example.com to register your interest and find out more.

 More details will be announced soon.

 KS2 concert focusing on contemporary classical chamber music

-Tickets are now on sale for our Sound Out concert.
-Explore some of the most iconic contemporary classical music and inspire your pupils to listen, perform and compose.
-Sound Out will show students the basics of how composers write music and where a musical idea starts.
-Our presenter will guide audience members through the building blocks of music in this participatory concert with opportunities to hear the world premiere of a new piece written and performed by young musicians from our partner boroughs of Enfield, Haringey and Waltham Forest.
+In 2020 we explored some of the most iconic new music and help your pupils to listen, perform and compose.
+The concert showed students the basics of how composers write music and where a musical idea starts.
+Our presenter, Patrick Bailey, guided audience members through the building blocks of music in this participatory concert with opportunities to hear the world premiere of a new piece written and performed by young musicians from our partner boroughs of Enfield, Haringey and Waltham Forest.